microsoft/planetary-computer-tasks/datasets/goes/goes-glm/README.md

     -d datasets/goes/goes-glm/dataset.yaml \
     -c goes-glm \
     --workflow-id=goes-glm-update \
-    --target=green \
     --is-update-workflow \
     > datasets/goes/goes-glm/workflows/goes-glm-update.yaml
 ```

-As an optimization, I manually appended `2022` to the `prefix`.
+As an optimization, I manually appended `2023` to the `prefix`.
 That will require updating in the new year.
 Longer-term pctasks should
 optionally do that dynamically from `since`.
-Likewise for `blue` with a `--workflow-id=goes-glm-update-blue`.

 And registered with